pveller/ecommerce-chatbot/README.md

 * `RECOMMENDATION_BUILD` - a given model (your product catalog, historical transactions, and business rules) can have multiple recommendation builds and this is how you tell which one the bot will use
 * `SEARCH_APP_NAME` - the name of your [Azure Search](https://azure.microsoft.com/en-us/services/search) service.
 The code assumes that you have all three indexes in the same Azure Search resource
 * `SEARCH_API_KEY`- your API key to the [Azure Search](https://azure.microsoft.com/en-us/services/search) service
-* `LUIS_ENDPOINT` - the URL of your published LUIS model (important: https://github.com/Microsoft/BotBuilder/issues/1633)
+* `LUIS_ENDPOINT` - the URL of your published LUIS model.
+Please keep the `Add verbose flag` on and remove `&q=` from the URL.
+THe bot framework will add it.

 ## To-Do